-Alzheimer's disease is a progressive illness.
-This means that the structure and chemistry of the brain become increasingly damaged over time.
-The person's ability to remember, understand, communicate and reason will gradually decline.
-Looking at Alzheimer's disease as a series of three stages can be a useful way of understanding the changes that occur over time.
-But it is important to realise that this view of Alzheimer's can only provide a rough guide to the course of the disease.
+Looking at dementia as a series of three stages - early, middle and late - can be a useful way of understanding the changes that occur over time.
+However, it is important to realise that this view of dementia can only provide a rough guide to the course of the illness.
 This is because:

-- some symptoms may appear earlier or later than indicated here, or not at all
+- some symptoms may appear earlier or later than indicated here, in a different order, or not at all

 - the stages may overlap - the person may need help with one task, but may be able to manage another activity on their own

 - some symptoms, such as irritability, may appear at one stage and then vanish, while others, such as memory loss, will worsen over time.

 The way that a person experiences dementia will depend on many factors.
 These include their physical make-up, other illnesses they may have, their emotional resilience, the medication they take and the support they can rely on.

 There is good evidence that, by the time most people develop any symptoms of dementia, the underlying disease has been causing damage to their brain for years.
 Researchers are very interested in this 'pre-symptomatic' period and have developed tests to look at the brain chemistry, function and structure at this time.
 It is likely that any medication designed to slow down or prevent the diseases that cause dementia would work in this early phase, before the disease is fully established.